DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (e) "Sponsor" means an entity that meets the requirements of section 2617(2) of the

-code, MCL 339.2617, and that offers or proposes to offer either prelicensure appraiser
+code, MCL 339.2617, and offers or proposes to offer either prelicensure appraiser

 education or continuing education.